A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Rhodes for Attractions, Food, Resorts, and Beaches

 Rhodes

-There are opportunities to sample the local cuisine at great restaurants in both Paphos and Rhodes.
+There are opportunities to sample the local cuisine at world-class restaurants in both Paphos and Rhodes.

 Known for it's food and restaurant scene, Paphos is always at the top of any foodie's travel list.
 Food is a huge part of the culture and family life in the area.
 The cuisine is influenced by the surrounding areas and you'll see similarities to Greek, Turkish, and Middle Eastern cuisines.
 Popular dishes include koupepia (vine leaves stuffed with a filling called gemista), souvlaki (a meat and salad filled pita), and makaronia tou fournou (a pasta dish made with halloumi and béchamel sauce).